 The Health of Nations: Medicine, Health Policy & Global Studies

-This Endeavor program focuses on U.S. health policy in the fall 2024 semester and on global public policy in the spring 2025 semester.
-We begin the year studying (1) major health policies involving those related to medical and public health service financing and delivery, public and private health insurance, licensure of clinical health professionals, regulation of pharmaceuticals and medical devices, and access to healthcare services (including those for mental health, reproductive health, and end-of-life care); (2) health systems, health services, health administration; and (3) concepts involving how healthcare is financed, organized, and delivered both in the U.S. and abroad.
-We then turn out attention in the spring semester to a global examination of how public problems are defined, how different policy solutions are crafted, and the ways in which we judge their effectiveness.
-We use the case study countries that we study—Japan, China, Vietnam, Singapore, India, South Africa and Brazil–to illustrate the different ways that countries craft public policies, why they do so, and what the tradeoffs and consequences are.
+This Endeavor program begins in the fall 2024 semester with a global survey of how public problems are defined, how different policy solutions are crafted, and the ways in which we judge their effectiveness.
+We use the case study countries that we study—Japan, China, Vietnam, Singapore, India, South Africa and Brazil—to illustrate the different ways that countries craft public policies, why they do so, and what the tradeoffs and consequences are.
+We then turn our focus in the spring 2025 semester to U.S. health policy.
+We study (1) major health policies involving those related to medical and public health service financing and delivery, public and private health insurance, licensure of clinical health professionals, regulation of pharmaceuticals and medical devices, and access to healthcare services (including those for mental health, reproductive health, and end-of-life care); (2) health systems, health services, health administration; and (3) concepts involving how healthcare is financed, organized, and delivered both in the U.S. and abroad.

 Expand All